dywisor/kernelconfig/doc/rst/draft/pmintegration.rst

 Defined in ``linux-info.eclass``::

+    # Copyright 1999-2016 Gentoo Foundation
+    # Distributed under the terms of the GNU General Public License v2

+    ...

     # @ECLASS-VARIABLE: CONFIG_CHECK
     # @DESCRIPTION:
     # A string containing a list of .config options to check for before